ArkoSammy12/creeper-healing/README.md

 ### Extra settings

-You can enable or disable sound effects when blocks are placed, whether an explosion drops items or not, or if an explosion requires light to heal.
+You can also toggle different preference settings to further customize the behavior of the healing of explosions:

+ - Whether blocks should be healed where there is currently flowing water or lava.
+ - Whether explosions should drop items.
+ - Enable or disable the block placement sound effect when a block is healed.
+ - Heal explosions faster via splash potions of Healing or Regeneration.

 ### Commands